Political question: Doctrine

-The first factor—a textually demonstrable commitment to another branch—is the classical view that the Court must decide all cases and issues before it unless, as a matter of constitutional interpretation, the Constitution itself has committed the determination of the issue to another branch of government.
+The first factor—a textually demonstrable commitment to another branch—is the classical view that the Court must decide all cases and issues before it unless, as a matter of constitutional interpretation, the Constitution itself commits the issue to another branch of government.
 The second and third factors—lack of judicially discoverable standards and involvement of the judiciary in nonjudicial policy determinations—suggest a functional approach, based on practical considerations of how government ought to work.
 The final three factors—lack of respect for other branches, need for adherence to a political decision already made, and possibility of embarrassment—are based on the Court's prudential consideration against overexertion or aggrandizement.

 Other applications

 While the scope of the political question doctrine is still unsettled, its application has been mostly settled in a few decided areas.
 These areas are:

 Guarantee Clause

-The Guarantee Clause, Article IV, Section 4, requires the federal government to "guarantee to every State in this Union a Republican Form of Government".
-The Supreme Court has ruled that this clause does not imply any set of "judicially manageable standards which a court could utilize independently in order to identify a State's lawful government".
-On this ground, the Court refused in Luther v.
-Borden to decide which group was the legitimate government of Rhode Island.
+The Guarantee Clause of the US Constitution requires the federal government to "guarantee to every State in this Union a Republican Form of Government."
+The Supreme Court has ruled that this clause does not imply any set of "judicially manageable standards which a court could utilize independently in order to identify a State's lawful government."
+On this ground, the Court refused to identify the legitimate government of Rhode Island during the Dorr Rebellion in Luther v.
+Borden (1849).
 Since then, the Court has consistently refused to resort to the Guarantee Clause as a constitutional source for invalidating state action, such as whether it is lawful for states to adopt laws through referendums.